Gauge the impact of a trade on your portfolio: How will it affect your portfolio split, average yield or growth?

 Beyond this reality check, the stock portfolio simulator lets you calibrate the investment in relation to your portfolio.
 Add or reduce a few shares, then simulate until you are completely satisfied with your portfolio.

 Using Ziggma’s investment portfolio simulator is very easy.
-You can get to the tool in a variety of ways.
+You can navigate to the tool in various of ways.
 One way is by selecting it directly in the menu bar.
 It will open the stock or ETF portfolio simulator (it works for both stocks and ETFs).
 Then enter the security you have in mind for adding to your portfolio.
 The price field will then show the most recently available price, which you can edit if you wish.
 The second entry you have to make is for the number of shares you would like to add.
 Then hit Simulate.

 You can also get to the investment portfolio simulator from our free stock screener by clicking on the orange-colored + button and selecting a virtual portfolio to add the stock to.
 The ensuing window allows you to add the stock (or ETF) to the portfolio or run the simulation for that matter.
 You can also get to the investment portfolio simulator from the company profile page of any stock or ETF by clicking on the orange colored + button to perform your portfolio analysis.